Skip to contents

 threads

 integer Experimental option to use multithreading for within-chain parallelisation in Stan.
 We recommend its use only if you are experienced with Stan's reduce_sum function and have a slow running model that cannot be sped up by any other means.
-Currently works for all families when using Cmdstan as the backend
+Currently works for all families when using cmdstanr as the backend

 silent